Install dependencies

 : Create a backup with contextbackup_list

-: List available backups for a filebackup_restore
+: List available backupsbackup_restore

-: Restore a backup with safety backupbackup_folder_create
+: Restore with safety backupbackup_folder_create

-: Create folder backup with pattern filteringbackup_folder_list
+: Backup with pattern filteringbackup_folder_list

 : List folder backupsbackup_folder_restore